logzio/logz-docs/_source/user-guide/users/single-sign-on/index.md

 Enabling SSO on your account is more convenient for your users and more secure for your company.

-### How is access managed with SSO?
+### How is access managed with SSO? {#how-is-access-managed-with-sso}

-When you enable SSO on your account, you're configuring Logz.io to handing off authentication to your identity provider.
+When you enable SSO on your account, you're configuring Logz.io to hand off authentication to your identity provider.
 You'll be able expand or restrict a user's access to Logz.io, but not add or remove users from within Logz.io.